m1ck2/hg-sip/sphinx/c_api.rst

     is :class:`sip.wrapper`.
 It is an extension of the :c:type:`sipSimpleWrapper` and ``PyObject`` structures and so may be safely cast to both.

-.. c:function:: int sipWrapper_Check(PyObject *obj)

-    .. deprecated:: 4.8
-        Use the following instead:

-            PyObject_TypeCheck(obj, sipWrapper_Type)

-    This checks if a Python object is a wrapped instance.

-    :param obj:
-        the Python object.
-    :return:
-        a non-zero value if the Python object is a wrapped instance.

 .. c:var:: PyTypeObject *sipWrapper_Type